DrLex0/quake-frogbots/README.md

 - The source for the waypoint tool had become unavailable (or near impossible to find), making it infeasible to resume editing existing waypoints.
 Either one had to do a whole map in one go (insane for larger maps), or manually edit the waypoints (just plain insane even for tiny maps).

+## Basic instructions

+This section could be improved, but here's something to begin with.

+At this time I recommend to obtain the `frogbot.pk3` that is bundled with [nQuake](https://nquake.com/), unzip it, replace the `qwprogs.dat` with the one from this repository, and then zip the file again, and ensure the file extension is `pk3`.
+The Frogbot package bundled with nQuake has a good set of configs, as opposed to the ones in this repository which are old and need to be improved.
+(Eventually it might make sense to just bundle the v2 Frogbot with nQuake, when enough waypoints have been ported to cover the classic set of maps.)

+Of course, if you're familiar with Quake config tweaking, go wild.

+Playing against bots is only possible on supported maps, i.e., maps for which waypoints were built into the qwprogs.
+You can find this list of maps in the `src/maps/maplist.txt` file, but it will also be printed in-game after loading a map that is not supported.

+The list of supported maps is currently much smaller than what used to be bundled with nQuake.
+The goal is to port as many of the old huge collection to the v2 Frogbot, but each map needs to go through some QA to fix problems and possibly upgrade it to benefit from the new features.
+Check back here for newer releases.

+The default mode is FFA, other modes are available.
+After loading a map, use the `addbot` and `removebot` commands to add or remove bots.
+Bots will be carried over when changing maps (if the next map is supported of course).

+If you want to change the skill level of the bots, you can use the `skilldown` and `skillup` commands, or impulses _114_ and _115_ respectively.
+The new skill level will only be applied to bots spawned afterwards, not to bots already active in the current game.
+This does mean you can mix bots of different skill levels in a single game.
+The simplest way to ensure all bots run at the adjusted skill level, is to reload the map.

+As for running the `waypoint` tool to create or edit waypoints, see the README in the `waypoint` directory.

 ## What is the difference with the KTX Frogbot?

 Although born from the same origin, this is a different Frogbot fork than [the one included in KTX](https://github.com/QW-Group/ktx).
 The differences are: